interledger/paymentpointers.org/.github/contributing.md

 ## Working in the Paymentpointers.org repository

-You can use any package manager, However, we prefer pnpm.
-A list of steps for setting up a [local development environment](https://github.com/interledger/paymentpointers.org#local-development) can be found in the Readme.
+You can use any package manager of your choosing.
+A list of steps for setting up a [local development environment](https://github.com/interledger/paymentpointers.org#local-development) can be found in the README.

 ### Labels